Nessa’s Blog

 • Speaking of trauma, many people believe that their childhood or adult life experiences don’t ‘qualify’ for a good reason for mind-body issues.
 Like, ‘oh, but it wasn’t that bad.’
 Well.
 You might be surprised.

 • And - saving the best for last - psychosomatic illness does not mean it’s in your head, as in, you make up the pain, you can snap out of it or you’re exaggerating.
-It is in your head, as every pain is happening in your head (brain), but in the acute phase of it happening, you have about as much control over it as you have over a heart attack (which is also, as we know, a result of stress).
+It is in your head, as every pain is happening in your head (brain), but in the acute phase of it happening, you have about as much control over it as you have over a heart attack (which is also, as we know, a result of various forms of stress on the body).

 All that is to say, when I listened to Raelan’s story, I was unsure but curious - she fully recovered many years ago, after all.
 I still struggled with some of the ideas in the list above, and understandably so, but with the medical model of my condition I had adapted before, there was no hope.
 Partial improvement maybe, but I would never fully recover.
 Seeing this as mind-body would change everything, but I was also aware of the potential false hope.
 Nevertheless, I kept digging, and over the next few days I found that there are actually a lot of people out there who have fully recovered, many of them sick for much longer than me and much more severely, including quite a few who did have abnormal lab results or structural findings.
 And on average, their level of critical awareness was similar to mine.
 So maybe I was actually on to something.